ogulcanmunogullari/firstPage/README.md

-<h1 align="left">Hey 👋 What's up?</h1>
+<h1 align="left">Hey 👋 What's up?
+I am currently looking for work.</h1>

 ###

-<p align="left">My name is Oğulcan and I am a self-taught junior software developer, I would like to work as a Full Stack or Frontend developer.</p>
+<p align="left">My name is Oğulcan and I am a self-taught developer, I would like to work as a Full Stack or Frontend developer.</p>

 ###